cedar-policy/cedar-docs/docs/entities-syntax.md

 ### `attrs`

-Use the `attrs` object to specify the keys and values of attributes attached to the associated entity.
-For example, if the schema for type `User` defines `department` and `jobLevel` attributes, then for an individual entity of type `User`, you can specify the values as shown here.
+Use the `attrs` object to specify the key name and value of each attribute attached to the associated entity.
+For example, if the schema for type `User` defines `department` and `jobLevel` attributes, then for an individual entity of type `User`, you can specify those attributes as shown here.

 ```
 "attrs": {